MailBeez/mailbeez-documentation/pages/03.documentation/04.mailbeez/05.abandoned_cart_advanced/default.en.md

     author: admin
 ---

-Target **abandoned carts** for existing customers - effective and fully automatized
+Target **abandoned carts** for existing customers - effective and fully automatized embedded into the MailBeez Marketing strategy.

 New customer, which signed up, but never order can be followed up with [No Purchase Advanced](/documentation/mailbeez/nopurchase_advanced).